AI Compute · Scaling Now

 Same validators.
 Same Cardano anchor.
 Same Proof-of-Truth consensus.

-The Dallas Pilot Node #1 (op5pro-field-a) is the technology demonstration that proved Mālama's hardware-signing pipeline works.
-Its 2,786+ on-chain SaveCards establish credibility for the signing architecture itself, which the AI compute product line then extends to rack-level deployment.
-AI compute pilot deployments target Q2 2026.
+The Dallas Pilot Node #1 (op5pro-field-a) is the technology demonstration that proved Mālama's hardware-signing pipeline end to end.
+Its 2,786+ on-chain SaveCards establish credibility for the signing architecture itself.
+The AI compute product line extends that architecture to rack-level deployment.

 05 · Who It's For